Successful bloggers know how to work it.

 Within this Facebook Group, people can ask you (and each other) questions.

-And, with the recent release of Facebook Live, you can even host Q&A sessions with people who follow your blog.
+And, with the huge popularity of going Live on social networks, you can even host Q&A sessions with people who follow your blog.

 As I said, successful bloggers know how to work it.
 But they also know how to work it with a sound strategy in place.